CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 ### View Disk Storage After BTRFS Allocation Networkwide

 Customers running Cumulus Linux 3.x which uses the BTRFS (b-tree file system) might experience issues with disk space management.
 This is a known problem of BTRFS because it does not perform periodic garbage collection, or rebalancing.
 If left unattended, these errors can make it impossible to rebalance the partitions on the disk.
 To avoid this issue, NVIDIA recommends rebalancing the BTRFS partitions in a preemptive manner, but only when absolutely needed to avoid reduction in the lifetime of the disk.
-By tracking the state of the disk space usage, users can determine when rebalancing should be performed.
+By tracking the state of the disk space usage, users can determine when to rebalance.

-For details about when a rebalance is recommended, refer to [When to Rebalance BTRFS Partitions]({{<ref "/knowledge-base/Configuration-and-Usage/Storage/When-to-Rebalance-BTRFS-Partitions">}}).
+For details about when to rebalance a partition, refer to [When to Rebalance BTRFS Partitions]({{<ref "/knowledge-base/Configuration-and-Usage/Storage/When-to-Rebalance-BTRFS-Partitions">}}).

-To view the disk utilization and whether a rebalance is recommended, run:
+To view the disk utilization and whether you need to perform a rebalance, run:

 ```
 netq show cl-btrfs-util [around <text-time>] [json]